hyrise/Cockpit/README.md

 If you want to contribute to this project you can setup the development environment described like in the following guide:

 https://github.com/hyrise/Cockpit/wiki/Development-Environment-Setup

+# Using the Cockpit

+You can find a detailed guide on how to use the cockpit under https://github.com/hyrise/Cockpit/wiki/Nutzeranleitung .